yuvraj804/Gambling-game/README.md

 Then it will ask how much ypu want to bet on each line with some default lower and upper limits on each bet.
 For example if you chose 2 lines and  $60  on  each  line  then  your
 total bet  will  be  60x2 =120$.
-You win money if you get a single distinct character on a row if you choosed it. each character have different rarity or frequency and hence different reward multiplier
+You win money if you get a single distinct character on a row if you choosed the row. each character have different rarity or frequency and hence different reward multiplier

 ### Default values